 Welcome to Scottish Country Dancers - and would be Dancers

-Come and join us for the fun, fitness and friendship.
-You will be made very welcome.
+Come and join us - you will be made very welcome.